-Before you choose exactly what coffee maker is best for your coffee brewing needs, let us take a look at a few of the factors that could affect your decision.
+Before you decide precisely which coffee maker to buy to make the most of your coffee brewing process, let’s take a look at a few of the factors that could affect your decision.

-First and foremost, the primary concern with any coffee machine purchase is how it brews.
-No one wants subpar coffee, so here are a few things you should look out for.
+First and foremost, the primary concern with any coffee machine purchase is how it handles your beloved coffee beans.
+No one wants subpar joe, so here are a few brewing characteristics you should look out for.

-We all know that “I need a cup of coffee YESTERDAY” feeling.
-Patience is a virtue that some of us caffeine fiends often struggle with, especially in the morning, and that’s why, when shopping for a decent coffee maker, you should consider how fast your coffee machine can get from water and grounds to freshly brewed coffee.
+We all know that “I need a cup of coffee, like, yesterday” urgency.
+Patience is a virtue that many of us caffeine fiends struggle with, especially in the morning, and that’s why, when shopping for a decent coffee maker, you should consider how fast it can turn your hot water and ground coffee into a fresh cup of java.

-If you are the type of person who is fine with puttering around while your brewer does its thing, then you might be able to save by going with a slower brewer.
-In fact, you may even enjoy going with an immersion-style brewer like a French Press.
+But if you are the type of person who’s okay with puttering around the kitchen while your brewer does its thing, you might be able to save yourself a few dollars by going with a slower brewer.
+You’ll probably even enjoy an immersion-style brewer, like a French press.

-However, for those of you who are particularly impatient, make sure your brewer has a brew-pause function so you can suck down each cup as the coffee fills the carafe.
+However, for those of you who are particularly impatient, make sure your machine has a brewing pause function so you can suck down each cup as the coffee fills the carafe.
 You may also want to consider increasing your budget to invest in a higher-end, faster coffee machine.

-One of the biggest factors that separates mediocre coffee makers from the best ones is the ability to brew hot coffee and keep it that way.
+One of the most significant factors separating mediocre coffee makers from the best ones is the machine’s ability to brew hot coffee and keep it that way.

-All of the coffee makers we’ve selected will brew acceptably hot cups of coffee; however, if you are particularly concerned about having a less-than-piping hot cup of coffee, you’ll need to look at a few things: wattage, heating mechanism, storage mechanism, and warming plate.
+All of the coffee makers we’ve selected will brew acceptably hot cups of coffee.
+However, if you are particularly concerned about having a less-than-piping hot cup of coffee, you’ll need to look closely at a few things: wattage, heating mechanism, storage mechanism, and warming plate.

-The first two factors aren’t likely to vary much, as these smaller machines tend to have similar systems.
-However, you are likely to see some variation in the latter two.
-The build material of the carafe and whether it is double-walled etc. will have a pretty significant impact on how long your coffee stays hot (we’ll explain all that in the next section).
+The first two factors — wattage and heating mechanism — aren’t likely to vary much, as most of these smaller machines tend to have similar systems.
+However, you are likely to see some variation in the latter two factors.
+The carafe’s build material and whether or not it is double-walled will have a pretty significant impact on how long your coffee stays hot, but we’ll explain all that further in the next section.

-A warming plate can also be effective at keeping your coffee hot, but you will need to look for features like auto-off to make sure you won’t accidentally end up with burnt-tasting coffee.
+A warming plate can also be effective at keeping your coffee hot, but you will need to make sure your brewer has an auto-off feature so you don’t accidentally end up with burnt-tasting coffee.

-As we mentioned above, the type of carafe you have will certainly affect the temperature of your brew, but there are also a few other things to consider besides the material from which it’s made.
+As we mentioned above, the type of carafe you have will undoubtedly affect the temperature of your brew, but there are also a few other things to consider besides the material from which it’s made.

-Most small coffee makers will have a glass carafe and a warming plate.
-The advantages of a glass carafe are that you can see how much coffee you have left and it is typically more visually appealing.
-However, heat can escape rather quickly out of a glass carafe rather quickly, which means you have to rely heavily on the warming plate, whose added heat will diminish the quality of the brew over time, so your leftover coffee may taste a little burned.
+Most small coffee makers will have a durable glass carafe and a warming plate.
+A glass carafe has its advantages, like allowing you to see how much coffee you have left and being more visually appealing.
+However, heat can escape from a glass carafe rather quickly, which means you have to rely heavily on the warming plate.
+Unfortunately, the added heat of the plate can diminish the quality of the brew over time, so your leftover coffee may taste a little burned.